-If you want a fulfilling, successful career, look no further than heating, ventilation and air conditioning.
-HVAC careers are continuing to grow in popularity, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.
+If you’re considering a new, successful career, consider one in heating, ventilation and air conditioning.
+HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts the continued growth of the industry by 13 percent by 2028.

-One of the most in-demand careers is working as an HVAC technician.
-Learn the ins and outs of the HVAC technician's daily schedule, how to become one and about how much you can expect to make.
+You can join this rewarding industry by becoming an HVAC technician.
+Learn more about their skill set, how to become one and about how much you can expect to make.

-What Does It Mean to Be an HVAC Technician?
+What Is an HVAC Technician?

 - Air conditioners